Artificial life: Program-based

-Program-based simulations contain organisms with a complex DNA language, usually Turing complete.
-This language is more often in the form of a computer program than actual biological DNA.
+Program-based simulations contain organisms with a "genome" language.
+This language is more often in the form of a Turing complete computer program than actual biological DNA.
 Assembly derivatives are the most common languages used.
 An organism "lives" when its code is executed, and there are usually various methods allowing self-replication.
 Mutations are generally implemented as random changes to the code.
 Use of cellular automata is common but not required.
 Another example could be an artificial intelligence and multi-agent system/program.

 Module-based

 Individual modules are added to a creature.
 These modules modify the creature's behaviors and characteristics either directly, by hard coding into the simulation (leg type A increases speed and metabolism), or indirectly, through the emergent interactions between a creature's modules (leg type A moves up and down with a frequency of X, which interacts with other legs to create motion).
 Generally, these are simulators that emphasize user creation and accessibility over mutation and evolution.